-- 1. Must provide proof of current, active, unencumbered PN license. - 2.
-Must meet all general admission requirements. - 3.
-Must provide a transcript from the school where they studied for their PN license, this transcript must reflect a 2.0 or higher cumulative grade point average. - 4.
-Submit Applicant questionaire for the LPN to RN Bridge program. - 5.
-Await admissions notification of acceptance into the program.
+- 4. Must provide proof of current, active, unencumbered PN license. - 5.
+Must meet all general admission requirements. - 6.
+Must provide a transcript from the school where they studied for their PN license, this transcript must reflect a 2.5 or higher cumulative grade point average. - 7.
+Fill out Questionnaire